HABITAT RESTORATION

 Conservation staff spraying regrowth.

 Managing grazing pressure is also an important part of the restoration process.
 Some treated areas are spelled for one or two wet seasons, while others are destocked permanently.
 This allows grassy fuels to accumulate, increasing the intensity of subsequent fires.
-Hot fires remove the fallen timber left behind after initial clearing and also kill a proportion of re-sprouts.

 OUR CURRENT PARTNERS